FIDE Grand Swiss Tournament 2019: Prize money

 The prize money was $70,000 for the winner and $10,000 for the best woman.

 Participants and results

 154 players played in the Grand Swiss.
-100 qualified by rating (according to the average of the 12 monthly rating lists from July 2018 to June 2019), 18 qualified by continental championships, and 36 wildcards were chosen by the organizers.
+118 players were from FIDE's qualification criteria and 36 players were wildcards chosen by the organizers.

 The participants, their FIDE ratings as of October 2019 and the results are listed here (hover over results to see opponents).
 The "Rank" column takes account of tie breaks.